 Almost to a person when I mention Margarita Watermelon I hear, ‘You mean a watermelon margarita?’
 I love those too (see below) but this is something more unique and so special.
 I like to serve it as a dessert for a summer barbecue.
 It’s light and refreshing but definitely has a bit of a kick.
 Just watch the kids; they need their own separate melon!

-I’ve had this watermelon treat on my blog for a very long time; it’s one of those I brought over from the old website and it has been buried deep in the archives with no photo and has remained pretty much invisible to any food blog reader’s eye.
-Without that photo it was not quite so loveable.
-When that response came in and I had an adorable little, sweet, baby watermelon on the counter that had been delivered to me by Door to Door Organics…how could I not make it the star?
+I’ve had this watermelon treat on my blog for a very long time; it’s one of those I brought over from my first website and it has been buried deep in the archives with no photo and has remained pretty much invisible to any food blog reader’s eye.
+Without a photo it was not quite so loveable.
+When I realized that The Food Network weekly event was watermelon and I had an adorable little, sweet, baby watermelon on the counter that I had just picked up at a Farmer’s Market, how could I not make it the star?
 It helped that this was simply the best watermelon I’ve had in a long time…look at that color!

 - 1-inch-thick wedges of seedless baby watermelon; I cut mine into 16 small wedges

 - ½ cup tequila

 - Course or sea salt (I love the look of Maldon Flaked Sea Salt)